George Mason

-Ancestry and early life
+Early life and education

+Mason was born in present-day Fairfax County, in the Colony of Virginia, in British America, on December 11, 1725.
+Mason's parents owned property in Mason Neck, Virginia and a second property across the Potomac River in Maryland, which had been inherited by his mother.

-Mason's great-grandfather George Mason I had been a Cavalier: militarily defeated in the English Civil War, some Cavaliers emigrated to the colonies in the 1640s and 1650s.
-He had been born in 1629 at Pershore, in the English county of Worcestershire.
-The immigrant George Mason settled in what is now Stafford County, Virginia, having obtained land as a reward for bringing his family and servants to the colony, under headright which awarded 50 acres for each person transported into the Colony of Virginia.
+Mason's great-grandfather George Mason I was a Cavalier who was born in 1629 in Pershore, Worcestershire, England.
+Militarily defeated in the English Civil War, Mason and other Cavaliers emigrated to the American colonies in the 1640s and 1650s.
+Mason I settled in present-day Stafford County, Virginia, where he was awarded land as a reward for bringing his family and servants to the Colony of Virginia, under headright, which awarded 50 acres for each person transported into the Colony.
 His son, George Mason II (1660–1716), was the first to move to what in 1742 became Fairfax County, then at the frontier between English and Native American controlled areas.
 George Mason III (1690–1735) like his father and grandfather served in the House of Burgesses and also as county lieutenant.
-George Mason IV's mother, Ann Thomson Mason, was the daughter of a former Attorney General of Virginia who had immigrated from London and was of a Yorkshire family.
+George Mason IV's mother, Ann Thomson Mason, was the daughter of a former Attorney General of Virginia who immigrated from England.

-Colonial Virginia at the time had few roads, and boats carried most commerce on Chesapeake Bay or its tributaries, such as the Potomac and Rappahannock rivers.
+Colonial Virginia at the time had few roads, and boats carried most commerce on Chesapeake Bay or its tributaries, including the Potomac and Rappahannock rivers.
 Most settlement took place near the rivers, through which planters could trade with the world.
-Thus, colonial Virginia initially developed few towns, since estates were largely self-sufficient and could get what they needed without the need to purchase locally.
-Even the capital, Williamsburg, saw little activity when the legislature was not in session.
-Local politics was dominated by large landowners like the Masons.
-The Virginia economy rose and fell with tobacco, the main crop, which was raised mostly for export to Britain.
+Colonial Virginia initially had few towns, since estates were largely self-sufficient and could obtain what they needed without the need to purchase locally.
+Even the capital, Williamsburg, had limited economic activity when the legislature was not in session.
+Local politics was dominated by large landowners, including the Masons.
+The Virginia economy rose and fell with tobacco, the main crop, which was raised mostly for export to Great Britain.